RocqJones/jones-mbindyo-professional-portfolio/README.md

 ### Engineering Improvements

-During the project, I also contributed to the adoption of structured engineering practices including Clean Architecture and MVVM.
+During the project, I also contributed to the adoption of structured engineering practices, including Clean Architecture and MVVM.

 The objective was to improve maintainability and make the application easier for multiple engineers to work on as functionality expanded.